-- If you plan to migrate existing data from a pre-11.1 version of Sage Estimating, you must install SQL Server or SQL Server Express on the destination computer or server. - Reboot your server or workstation after creating the new instance.
+- If you plan to migrate existing data from a Pervasive-based version of Sage Estimating, you must install SQL Server or SQL Server Express on the destination computer or server. - Reboot your server or workstation after creating the new instance.